Understanding Single Tooth Bridges

 The abutment, or the healthy tooth support, may come from either side of the tooth gap.
 This should be a healthy or well-restored tooth so it can anchor the bridge in place and improve the natural appearance and function of your smile.
 The bridge will hang onto this abutment tooth while an artificial tooth or pontic will extend across the gap to replace the missing tooth.

-A single tooth bridge is most beneficial to patients who only have one healthy tooth on either side of the missing tooth.
-It is also recommended if the single tooth abutment can provide sufficient support for the artificial tooth, preventing the need to shave down another tooth.
+Our prosthodontist, recommends a single tooth bridge to patients who only have one healthy tooth on either side of the missing tooth.
+She also recommends this procedure if the single tooth abutment can provide sufficient support for the artificial tooth, preventing the need to shave down another tooth.

 Benefits of Single Tooth Bridges

-Over other alternatives such as traditional dental bridges, dentures, and implants, single tooth bridges can offer several advantages, including:
+Over other alternatives such as traditional dental bridges, dentures, and implants, single tooth bridges can offer several advantages which our patients appreciate:

 More conservative and affordable treatment